ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 Therefore the relationship between hardware inventory objects and network topology objects can be 1:N (N>=1).

 Taking the Optical technology as example, an Optical Transport Network (OTN) Network Element (NE) can be installed with several kinds of boards, including an Ethernet client signal switching board, a line board which is used for OTN layer switching.
-This line board may also be used as a start point of WDM layer.
+This line board may also be used as a starting point for the WDM layer.
 In terms of technologies, this OTN NE supports multi-layer network topology connections, so that it should appear in L0, L1 and L2 network topology.

 It is important to describe this relationship for the sake of network Operation and Maintenance (O&M).
 For example, the actual path of a connection is described by the objects in network topology.
-When there is a failure along this connection, the O&M engineers are more concerned with the physical location information behind the network objects for trouble shooting.
+When there is a failure along this connection, the O&M engineers are more concerned with the physical location information behind the network objects for troubleshooting.

 Generally speaking, a node object in the network topology corresponds to a network element object in the hardware inventory.
 A Link Termination Point (LTP) object in the network topology corresponds to a port component in the hardware inventory.
 A link object in the network topology corresponds to a fiber/cable object in the hardware inventory.

 NOTE: take fiber&cable object into scope in the future version.

-Compared with network topology, hardware inventory objects are the most basic elements of network: from the automation integration perspective, the MDSC or OSS systems would integrate with hardware inventory data before network topology data.
+Compared with network topology, hardware inventory objects are the most basic of the network: from an automation perspective, the MDSC or OSS systems would integrate with hardware inventory data before network topology data.

 Therefore it is better to keep separated the network topology information and the hardware inventory information: the "ietf-hw-inventory-ref-topo" YANG module provides this relationship augmenting the network topology model, when required, with references between network topology objects and corresponding hardware inventory objects.